 The surname Nudil was first found in Nottinghamshire at Nuthall, parish, in the union of Basford, S. division of the wapentake of Broxtow.
 Nuthall Temple, occupying a commanding site near the village, is a handsome mansion, built in imitation of the Villa Capra, at Vicenza, in Italy, and surrounded by an extensive park embellished with plantations and an artificial lake.
 The place dates back to the Domesday Book of 1086 when it was first listed as Nutehale.
 Literally the place name means "nook of land where nut trees grow" from the Old English words "hnutu" + "halh."

 Early History of the Nudil family

-Another 139 words (10 lines of text) are included under the topic Early Nudil History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Nudil research.
+Another 70 words (5 lines of text) are included under the topic Early Nudil History in all our PDF Extended History products and printed products wherever possible.

 Nudil Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Nudil include Nuttall, Nutthall, Nutshall and others.